jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-28/chapter-42.md

-+++
+---
-title=  "The Revival of the Roman Law and the Change in the Tribunals" heading=  "Chapter 42" description=  "Research from Montesquieu" date=  2020-03-06 author=  "Montesquieu" image= "/covers/spirit.jpg" linkb=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-41" linkbtext=  "Chapter 41" linkf=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-44" linkftext=  "Chapter 44"
+title: "The Revival of the Roman Law and the Change in the Tribunals"
-+++
+heading: "Chapter 42"
+description: "AFTER the Franks left their own country, they compiled the Salic laws with the help of their own sages"
+image: "/covers/spirit.jpg"
+weight: 88
+author: Montesquieu
+icon: /icons/mont.png
+# date: 2020-03-31
+---

 The Roman law seemed to rise out of its ashes upon the discovery of Justinian’s digest towards the year 1137